folksgl/challenger/README.md

 Percentage winning next level:  ![progress](https://progress-bar.dev/0)

-The progress of challenger will be gauged as follows: Challenger will play stockfish starting at its lowest level.
-Once the Challenger engine can beat the stockfish engine at the given level at least 60% of the time, the stockfish level will be increased, the "Current level completed" label above will be updated, and a release of the code will be made to snapshot the progress made.
+The progress of challenger will be gauged as follows: Challenger will play Stockfish starting at its lowest level.
+Once the Challenger engine can beat the Stockfish engine at the given level at least 60% of the time, the Stockfish level will be increased, the "Current level completed" label above will be updated, and a release of the code will be made to snapshot the progress made.
-The "Percentage winning next level" label indicates challenger's progress in beating the next level of stockfish.
+The "Percentage winning next level" label indicates challenger's progress in beating the next level of Stockfish.

 Percentages will be determined by playing 10 games and recording winnings.